National Insurance Contributions

 2%

-The information provided is based on existing and proposed legislation as at March 2020 (11th March 2020 UK Budget).
+The information provided is based on existing and proposed legislation as at November 2024 (30th October 2024 UK Government Autumn Statement).
 Whilst every effort has been made to ensure that information given is accurate and not misleading, this information is intended to provide a quick reference to the current tax regulations relating to company vehicles and how they impact employers and employees.
 The content has been provided for informational purposes only and should not be relied on as a substitute for professional advice.
 No responsibility can be accepted by LetsTalkFleet Ltd for any loss or liability occasioned by any person acting on or refraining from action as a result of viewing this information.